-Refugio Amazonas is a 32-room lodge located in a 200-hectare private reserve surrounded by the community of Condenado, in the Tambopata National Reserve buffer zone.
+Refugio Amazonas is a 32-room lodge plus an Amazon Villa located in a 200-hectare private reserve surrounded by the community of Condenado, in the Tambopata National Reserve buffer zone.

 Built using a combination of local natural products and modern technology the lodge has a central area comprising a lobby, dining room, bar, shop and lounge and offers great canopy views of the surrounding forest.
-The guestrooms are rustic but comfortable and have bedside tables and chairs or hammocks.
+The guestrooms are rustic but comfortable and have bedside tables and hammocks.
 The rooms have one side open and unscreened affording great views of the forest.
-All have en suite bathroom with hot water.
-There is no overall electricity but a generator is switched on once a day for recharging guests’ batteries.
+All have en suite bathroom with hot water and in-room safe.
+There is no overall electricity but a generator is switched on in the morning, at lunchtime, and in the evening for recharging guests’ batteries.

-The Premium Rooms provide an added level of comfort with two large luxurious beds, ceiling fans, electricity (until 2200), WiFi, minibar and electrical outlets for charging electrical devices.
+The Suites provide an added level of comfort with two large luxurious beds, ceiling fans, electricity (until 2200), WiFi, minibar and electrical outlets for charging electrical devices.

-The Superior Rooms have electricity until 2200, an outlet to charge electrical devices and WiFi.
+The Comfort Rooms have electricity until 2200, an outlet to charge electrical devices and WiFi.

 Refugio Amazonas offers a range of programmes including general natural history, kids and teens, soft adventures, birding, and wellness courses.

-4 wings, each with 8 en suite rooms (2 Premium, 16 Superior and 14 Classic) connected by raised boardwalks to a central, 2-storey, 20- foot tall communal area with dining, bar and area for relaxation.
+4 wings, each with 8 en suite rooms (4 Suites, 14 Comfort and 14 Superior) connected by raised boardwalks to a central, 2-storey, 20- foot tall communal area with dining, bar and area for relaxation, and 1 bedroom Amazon Villa.

-A number of activities can be arranged (if booked in advance) including canopy climbing, fishing, kayaking, mountain biking, massages and therapies including mud, leaves and ayahuasca.
+A number of activities can be arranged (if booked in advance) including massages and therapies with rainforest products.

 Number of rooms